 • Why the enduring rumors of a lost love or tragic affair?

 • Why, afterward, did the vivacious Austen prematurely put on “the cap of middle age” and close off any thoughts of finding love?

 • Why, after her death, did her beloved sister destroy her letters and journals?

 The Marriage of Miss Jane Austen trilogy answers these questions through a riveting love affair based on the history of the times and the details of Austen’s own life.

-After reading the first novel in this series, I was excited to continue and picked up the second within moments of finishing.
+After reading the first novel in this series, I was excited to continue and picked up The Marriage of Miss Jane Austen Vol. II within moments of finishing.
 I’ve always loved a good “what if?” when it comes to little-known aspects of history, especially those I’ve been able to study.
 Jane Austen has been one of my favourite authors since elementary school and I’ve absolutely loved watching her come alive on the page through this series.
 Hemingway truly provides a unique imagining of Austen as a character, firmly based in the image of Austen as a real figure.

 Motherhood within her novels has been a subject I’ve touched upon in my own study, so reading this account of the character of Jane’s own experiences with it was of particular interest to me, personally.
 Jane’s interactions with her mother and mother-in-law and with her own child and the children around her (particularly her nieces) are absolutely insightful.

 Perhaps my favourite aspect of this novel, and, indeed, the series as a whole, from what I’ve read, is the history and references woven through the story.
 This is truly a work of historical fiction–not just due to it’s being set within a bygone era or that it’s based on Austen, but in that it tangles itself into the historical narrative beautifully, filling the gaps where Austen’s “lost years” have left scholars searching for answers.